GoogleChrome/web.dev/src/site/content/en/blog/storage-for-the-web/index.md

 ---
 title: Storage for the web
-subhead: There are many different options for storing data in the browser.
+subhead: There are many options for storing data in the browser.
 Which one is best for your needs?
 authors:
   - petelepage
-description: There are many different options for storing data in the browser.
+description: There are many options for storing data in the browser.
 Which one is best for your needs?
 date: 2020-04-27
-updated: 2022-03-08
+updated: 2022-06-09
 tags:
   - blog
   - progressive-web-apps